 On to guests, and we have confirmation that the christening at Holmens Kirke in Copenhagen will be quite low-key, with no foreign royalties scheduled to attend (bar the possibility of the Greek and Berleburg relations).
 Crown Princess Victoria and Prince Daniel of Sweden are unavailable, as are Crown Prince Haakon and Crown Princess Mette-Marit of Norway, who will be in Ghana.
 The timing of the christening may also play a part in the non-attendance of the families the Danes are closest too – a Thursday afternoon is a peculiar timeslot for many.

 Bishop Erik Normann Svendsen will preside over the ceremony, as he did for the christenings of Prince Christian and Princess Isabella, and the weddings of the Crown Prince Couple and Prince Joachim and Princess Marie.
 Billed Bladet has reported that the guests will be ferried across Copenhagen Harbour to Amalienborg for the reception following the ceremony, with a dinner for only the closest of family and friends scheduled for the evening.

 View the two threads related to the christening at the following links for more information:Danish Royals

-Tagged Christening, Prince Vincent, Princess Josephine.
+Tagged Christening, Prince Vincent of Denmark, Princess Josephine of Denmark.